-Since my half-marathon is coming up, the wait for the perfect weather needs to come to an end.
+Since my half-marathon is coming up, I need to stop waiting for the perfect weather.
 I need to start putting in longer distances which I am not keen on doing on the treadmill.

 Recently I Googled “how to run in the rain”.
 I needed some tips and reassurance that I will not melt.
 Since races are hardly ever canceled due to rain, this is an important skill to learn.
 Matter of fact, training outside in all conditions is useful and beneficial.

 Below are some helpful hints I found on making our not ideal rainy weather bearable for runners of all skill levels.
 I hope you notice how basic the tips are, and I also hope it motivates you to get out there and run when the conditions are less than ideal.

 - Wear a Hat with a Brim: Ever wished glasses had windshield wipers?
 Since that is not invented yet, a hat will do.
 It will keep the rain off your face and help block the wind allowing you to see.

 - Dress in Layers: The fabric closest to your body should be a technical fabric such as polypropylene or CoolMax.
 This helps take in water and sweat away from your skin.
 If it’s also cold, throw on an outer layer.
 This should be a wind and water-resistant jacket (a big trash bag can do the trick).
 However wearing more layers does not mean you will stay dry; it may mean that you will be wearing unnecessary heavy and wet clothes.